 More on the issue of gay marriage.
 The Network of Sikh Organisations sent me a press release over the weekend.
 I can’t find a link online, so the whole thing is reproduced below.
 It begins:

+Lord Singh, Director of the Network of Sikh Organisations, supports Anglican and Catholic Bishops in opposing Coalition’s legislation to distort the meaning of marriage.
 Along with Rabbi Yitzchak Schochet, who is an advisor to the Chief Rabbi, Lord Singh accused the Coalition of launching an “assault” on religious values.